bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 >
 > Nanti kalo udah beres vid nya.

+## Docker Registry

+- `docker run nginx`
+  - then, it must be:
+    - `image: nginx`
+      - which then corrected to `image: nginx/nginx`
+        - what is it? `nginx` is the organization/user/account, `nginx` is the image/repository name.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)